 If your teenager tells you something about a friend and you don’t think it’s right to keep quiet about it, you have to explain why you feel that way.
 It’s not about telling tales – it’s about caring what happens.
-Your teenager has chosen to tell you, so they’re probably hoping, that you’ll intervene.
-Let your son or daughter know what you’re intending to do, so that he or she doesn’t feel that you’re breaking their confidence.
+Your teenager has chosen to tell you, so they’re probably hoping, that you’ll act on the information.
+Let your child know what you’re intending to do, so that they don’t feel that you’re breaking a confidence.

 Nadia, aged 16, Gothenburg

 TALK TO OTHER SENSIBLE PEOPLE

 If you’re worried about someone else’s child, or if something’s happened, it’s a good idea to talk to someone.
 Maybe there’s someone in your circle who has experience of similar issues and with whom you can share your concerns.
 There are also a number of different organisations that are used to talking to both teenagers and parents about all sorts of issues and concerns.
 You’ll find some suggestions here.